Dateline: Kuala Lumpur, Malaysia

 Armenia is an excellent emerging banking destination with or without CRS.
 Opening an account there is relatively straightforward, and banks like Ameriabank and Evoca Bank have an excellent customer experience that is better than many western banks.

 Interest rates on local currencies are high, and you can gain exposure to both western (think USD and euros) and eastern (think rubles) currencies.

 Like Georgia, Armenia is one of the non-CRS countries.
 Its arch-rival Azerbaijan has signed on, but my experience there tells me they’re not handling things up to par.
 Armenia is a rising destination on my radar and worth a trip.

 Cambodia may be one of the final frontier economies in the world, but that status is changing.
 Unlike Asian counterparts such as Myanmar which have failed to deliver on high expectations, Cambodia’s economy hasn’t been in recession since the 1990s, and a lot of capital is pouring into the country, including strong local and International banks.

 Many Malaysian banks, as well as western banks, now have a presence in Cambodia.
 I’ve been talking about the country as a “new safe haven” long before Nomad Capitalist, and I still believe in its potential.
 Cambodian banks also pay among the highest interest rates on US dollars, but you may need a business visa to apply.

-Many Canadian and US expats move to the Dominican Republic, some getting permanent resident permits that require deposits into Dominican banks.
+Many Canadian and US expats move to the Dominican Republic, some getting permanent residence permits that require deposits into Dominican banks.
 While expats may be concerned about banking in developing world institutions, the Dominican Republic is one of the non-CRS countries with decent banking.